-The low-budget classic by maverick filmmaker became the symbol of every teenaged slacker during the 90s'.
-This simple black and white film portrayed the daily lives of store clerks, Dante Hicks and Randal Graves.
+The low-budget classic by maverick filmmaker became the symbol of every teenage slacker during the 90s'.
+This simple black and white film portrayed the daily lives of store clerks Dante Hicks and Randal Graves.
 The initial budget was only $27,575 and only went up to a measly $31,665.

 The Texas Chain Saw Massacre

-This film, in fact, cost only $15 million to make, which, granted, in the late 80s' wasn't that cheap, but, considering that the film brought in almost a half a billion dollars, makes it all the more incredible.
-It also cemented child actor, Mcauley Culkin as America's favorite kid.
+This film, in fact, cost only $15 million to make, which, granted, in the late 80s' wasn't that cheap, but, considering that the film brought in almost half a billion dollars, it makes it all the more incredible.
+It also cemented child actor Mcauley Culkin as America's favorite kid.

-Similar to Fahrenheit 9/11, this was another documentary film that became a mega-successful box office hit.
+This documentary film became a mega-successful box office hit.
 While the film was not political or controversial, it still seemed to capture the hearts of millions around the world as it followed the life story of an emperor penguin.
-It was as delightful as any live-action feel-good film and it didn't even star one human.
+It was as delightful as any live-action feel-good film, and it didn't even star one human.
 It wasn't even animated either.
 This was all purely penguins.

 For six weeks, the film stayed in the top ten until it slowly dropped to number six.
 Still pretty high.
 This was a real feat for a non-mainstream film and even made ended up making $127,392,693.
 Impressive!